initialed85/djangolang/README.md

 # status: under development, sort of works

-An opinionated framework that's trying to make it easy to turn any (with various caveats) Postgres database into a HTTP RESTful API server and a WebSocket CDC server, using Redis for caching and supporting pluggable middleware for things like authentication / authorization.
+An opinionated framework that's trying to make it easy to turn any (with various caveats) Postgres database into a HTTP RESTful API server and a WebSocket CDC server, using Redis for caching, supporting pluggable middleware (for things like authentication / authorization), pluggable post-mutation actions and custom endpoints.

 ## Tasks

+- [TODO] Support foreign key children in endpoints; thoughts:
+  - Special query parameter to include an array of the reverse-relationship children
+  - Gonna be a recursive mess
+- [TODO] Support create or update endpoints; thoughts:
+  - Probably a special URL path
+  - Would be nice to be able to create or update reverse-relationship children at the same time
+  - Don't ask for an opinionated schema re: constraints- a specified primary key = update, no primary key = create
+  - Think about some way to use the object content to potentially resolve a primary key
+- [TODO] Middleware / hooks; all the loose thoughts:
-- [TODO] Authentication HTTP middleware
+  - Authentication HTTP middleware
-- [TODO] Support for object-level middleware
+  - Support for object-level middleware
-- [TODO] Authorization object-level middleware
+  - Authorization object-level middleware
+  - Before / after middleware pattern?
+  - Before / after hooks?
+Triggered by stream?
 - [TODO] Explicit tests for the cache
 - [TODO] Mechanism to optionally partition cache by authentication (i.e. public vs private endpoint caching)
 - [TODO] Better tests for OpenAPI schema generation